QasimK/qasimk.github.io/_posts/2018-02-24-single-application-vpn.md

 Test this with `sudo ip netns exec vpn sudo -u $(whoami) -- curl ifconfig.co`.
 When OpenVPN is not running you should not be able to obtain a connection.

-Please note that:

-### Aside: DNS & IPv6

-Check the DNS servers being used with `systemd-resolve --status`.
-(Everything seemed to work for me out of the box.)

-Check for IPv6 with `vpnbox curl https://v6.ifconfig.co/`.

 ## Running Applications Through the VPN

 Now we can simplify running the application.